securityfirst/tent-content/contents_en/operations/counter-surveillance/what-do-they-look-like-0.md

 **Identifying Teams**

-If you identify one potential surveillance member, you can use that knowledge to identify others.
+If you identify one potential surveillance team member, you can use that knowledge to identify others.
 Members of a surveillance team can cross-contaminate other members:

 *   By looking in their direction
 *   By using hand signals